geoserver/geoserver/doc/en/user/source/filter/ecql_reference.rst

 Syntax Notes
 ------------

-The subsections present the major language constructs.
+The sections below describe the major language constructs.
-Each construct is described by listing all syntax options for it (which may be defined recursively in terms of the current or other constructs).
+Each construct lists all syntax options for it.
+Each option is defined as a sequence of other constructs, or recursively in terms of itself.

 * Keywords are not case-sensitive.
 * The vertical bar symbol **|** indicates where a choice of keyword can be made.
-* Brackets **[ ]** show optional syntax.
+* Brackets **[ ]** delimit optional syntax.
-* Braces **{ }** show where syntax can be added zero or more times.
+* Braces **{ }** delimit syntax that is included zero or more times.

 .. _ecql_cond: